stanislavlia/stanislavlia/README.md

 ### Intro
 I'm a Data Science student at CU Boulder and also a participant in Bangkok's 42 École project.
 With a strong focus on mathematics, programming, and machine learning, I'm committed to expanding my skills.
 Open to collaborations and keen to apply my learning in practical settings.
+This article may tell you more about me - https://www.coursera.org/articles/stanislav-liashkov

 <br/>